Fenyx4/UltimaAutosplitters/dosbox/ultima1/readme.txt

-This is an autosplitter script, livesplit layout/splits, and AutoHotkey script for Ultima 1 running as an Elf Wizard any% made by davideil.
+This is an autosplitter script, livesplit layout/splits, Cheat Engine cheat table file, and AutoHotkey script for Ultima 1 running as an Elf Wizard any% made by davideil.

 AutoHotkey script explained:
 > Shift+1 to start it.